peeb-lab-nus/Biodiversity-of-tropical-Asia/Diversity_and_endemism/README.md

 ### 2. Summarise diversity and endemism in tropical Asia and subregions

 Once all intersections have been run results can be summarised across the region.
-The two scripts necessary are in the folder 'Endemicity'.
+The three scripts necessary are in the folder 'Endemicity'.

 -   First, 'calc_endemicity.R' will read in the intersections files inside the folder 'Intersections/Intersections', and summarise richness and endemicity for tropical Asia, and for each subregion.
 Results are saved as .csv files in the folder 'Results'.
 Diversity and endemicity are calculated at the taxon-level, and also summarised across the four taxonomic groups.

 -   'plot_endemicity.R' generates the figures in the main manuscript and supplementary material, and writes them to the folder 'Figures'.

+-   'Generate_summary_tables.R' will generate the summary tables of diveristy and endemism for each taxon for tropical Asia and each subregion.

 ### 3. Description rates